Dimension of Restricted Classes of Interval Orders: Conclusion

 \item More generally, what is the growth rate of the function \(f\) such that if \(P\) is an interval order having a representation using at most \(r\) different interval lengths, then \(\dim(P)\leq f(r)\)? \end{enumerate} It is easy to see that the answer to the first question is at most 8 by partitioning the poset into two semiorders, $R$ and $S$, consisting of the length $r$ and length $s$ intervals.
 The incomparabilities in $R$ and $S$ can each be reversed using 3 linear extensions, and two additional linear extensions suffice to reverse incomparabilities between $R$ and $S$.
 This idea can be generalized \cite{trotterPersonalCommunication2020} to show that $f(r) \leq 3r + \binom{r}{2}$.
 However, based on the work of F\"uredi et al.\ in \cite{furedi:intord-shift} showing that the dimension of the canonical interval order with \(n\) different interval lengths is asymptotically we expect that this bound on $f(r)$ is extremely loose and that $f(r)$ in fact grows extremely slowly, i.e., $O(\lg\lg(r))$.
 It is worth noting that using improved estimates for the dimension of the shift graph~\cite{hostenOrderDimensionComplete1999, kleitmanDedekindProblemNumber1975} the error term on the estimate of the dimension of the canonical interval order is actually at most 5~\cite{trotterPersonalCommunication2020}.

 In \cite{bosekOnlineVersionRabinovitch2012}, Bosek et al.\ use marking functions to provide an alternative proof of Rabinovitch's theorem that the dimension of a unit interval order is at most \(3\).
-These methods may provide alternative (but likely no shorter) proofs of the theorems in this paper, but care would have to be taken to deal with the fact that the marking function arguments require representations with distinct endpoints, which cannot be assured when allowing both open and and closed unit intervals.
+These methods may provide alternative (but likely no shorter) proofs of the theorems in this paper, but care would have to be taken because the marking function arguments require representations with distinct endpoints, which cannot be assured when allowing both open and and closed unit intervals.
 (For instance, \oneplusthree{} can only be represented as such an order by allowing repetition of endpoints.)

 It would also be interesting to find the smallest \(n\) such that there exists an interval order on \(n\) points having dimension \(4\) and to determine the minimum number of interval lengths required to force the dimension to \(4\).
 To the best of the authors' knowledge, all arguments showing the existence of a 4-dimensional interval order require a large poset with a relatively large number of interval lengths.
 An answer to this problem may be related to the first question above, were it possible to show that the best possible bound is \(4\) by giving a straightforward construction of a four-dimensional interval order that can be represented using intervals of two lengths.